streamduck-org/streamduck/Readme.md

 *Project that will perhaps be better than streamdeck-ui*

-### Currently still in heavy development, and is not usable
+### Currently in heavy development, and is not user-ready

 # Features
 ## Currently supported: